Vietnam.vn - Nền tảng quảng bá Việt Nam

 Minister of Finance Ho Duc Phoc.
 (Photo: Quochoi.vn).

-Specifically, public debt by the end of 2023 will be about 4 million billion VND, equivalent to 39-40% of GDP.
-This level is 2.7-3.7% lower than GDP in 2021.
+Specifically, public debt at the end of 2023 was approximately 4 trillion VND, equivalent to 39-40% of GDP.
+This level is lower than the 2.7-3.7% of GDP in 2021.

-Government debt is about VND3.7 trillion, equivalent to 36-37% of GDP, lower than 1.7-2.7% of GDP in 2021.
-By the end of 2023, domestic debt will account for 73% of outstanding government debt, up from 67% in 2021.
+Government debt is approximately 3.7 million billion VND, equivalent to 36-37% of GDP, lower than 1.7-2.7% of GDP in 2021.
+By the end of 2023, domestic debt accounted for 73% of outstanding government debt, up from 67% in 2021.

-The Government's direct debt repayment obligation compared to total budget revenue is about 20-21%, down 0.5-1.5% compared to 2021.
+The government's direct debt service obligations relative to total budget revenue are approximately 20-21%, a decrease of 0.5-1.5% compared to 2021.

-Delegates attending the meeting (Photo: Quochoi.vn).
+Delegates attending the session (Photo: Quochoi.vn).

-Delegates attending the meeting (Photo: Quochoi.vn).
+Delegates attending the session (Photo: Quochoi.vn).

 Chairman of the Finance and Budget Committee Le Quang Manh.
 (Photo: Quochoi.vn).